Skip to main content

 Closing

-True leadership is all about balance and knowing from which side the leader should lead at the moment.
-I personally think that true leadership should not only be an attribute of a Scrum Master.
-I personally think an awesome Product Owner should also lead from the front, the side and the back.
-The Scrum Master is a true leader who focuses on making systemic changes so people in the company can thrive while the Product Owner is a true leader who focuses on optimising value for the customers and the business through the product he/she owns.
-The Scrum Master and the Product Owner are true leaders with different focuses and requires different skill sets.
+True leadership is about balance and knowing when to lead from the front, side, or back.
+I believe that true leadership should not only be an attribute of the Scrum Master but also of an exceptional Product Owner.
+A great Product Owner should also lead from the front, side, and back.
+While the Scrum Master focuses on systemic changes that enable people to thrive, the Product Owner focuses on optimizing value for customers and the business through the product they own.
+Both roles require true leadership but with different focuses and skill sets.

-Thanks for reading this blog folks.
-Hopefully I will be able to create a video on true leadership once I am settled in Brissy.
-And hopefully you can inspire people in your team and your organisation to become the best version of themselves after reading this short blog.
-I personally still have a lot of homework to be a true leader for the Scrum Team.
-Have a great weekend folks.
+Thanks for reading, folks.
+Hopefully, I will be able to create a video on true leadership once I am settled in Brisbane.
+I hope this blog inspires you to help your team and organization become the best versions of themselves.
+I still have a lot to learn about being a true leader for my Scrum Team.
+Have a great weekend, everyone!

 What did you think about this post?